 Determining Your Needs

-Before you customize this template, ask yourself the following questions:
+Before you customize the template, ask yourself the following questions:

 - What states does the application consist of?
 The answer to this question determines the states you add.